YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Delegate/README.md

 Delegates have the following properties:

+-   Delegate is the **reference type** data type that defines the signature.
 -   Delegates are similar to C++ function pointers, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.
 -   Delegates allow methods to be passed as parameters.
 -   Delegates can be used to define callback methods.